 Fishing with worms for trout and steelhead is nothing new but anglers now have many options when it comes to the type of worms available.
-In this article, you will get advice from river guides like myself and our other contributing river guides on which worms are best, and how we use them.
+In this article, you will get advice from river guides like myself and our contributing river guides on which worms are best, and how the guide use them to catch more fish.

 Anglers fishing with worms can use dew worms, smaller garden worms, and plastic worms.
 You can use float fishing and bottom bouncing methods when fishing with worms in rivers.
 Sometimes plastic worms have advantages over live worms.
 These tips on fishing with worms will help you catch more fish.